Litter type affects initial decomposition rates, but soil horizon affects mechanisms of long-term soil carbon stabilization.

 Lawrence Berkeley National Laboratory

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science program under contract number DE-AC02-05CH11231.
+This material is based on work supported by the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science under contract number DE-AC02-05CH11231.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER